rajatsql/100_days_sql/README.md

 # 🚀 100 Days of SQL

-A 100-day SQL practice challenge focused on improving SQL problem-solving, query writing, and real-world SQL skills.
+> **100 Days • 5 SQL Problems Every Day • 500 SQL Problems**

+This repository documents my **100-day SQL challenge**.

+The goal is simple: solve **5 SQL problems every day**, understand the patterns behind them, and build strong SQL problem-solving skills through consistent practice.

+Each day's SQL solutions are uploaded to this repository and organized week by week.

+---

-## 🎯 Challenge Goal
+## 🎯 Challenge Goals

-- 📅 Practice SQL for 100 days
+The main objectives of this challenge are:

-- 💻 Solve **5 SQL problems every day**
+- Solve **5 SQL problems every day**
-- 📝 Upload the SQL file for each day
+- Complete **500 SQL problems in 100 days**
+- Improve SQL problem-solving ability
-- 🧠 Focus on SQL patterns and problem-solving
+- Develop strong understanding of common SQL patterns
-- 💼 Prepare for SQL interviews and real-world development
-- 📈 Progress from intermediate concepts to advanced SQL

-## 📚 What I Will Practice

-The challenge will cover:

-- SELECT, WHERE, ORDER BY
-- GROUP BY & HAVING
-- JOINs
-- Subqueries
-- Correlated subqueries
-- CTEs
-- Window functions
-- ROW_NUMBER()
-- RANK() & DENSE_RANK()
-- NULL handling
-- EXISTS & NOT EXISTS
-- UNION & UNION ALL
-- Aggregation
-- CASE expressions
-- Date & string functions
+- Improve query-writing speed and accuracy
-- Advanced SQL
+- Practice interview-oriented SQL problems
-- Query optimization
-- Real-world business scenarios
+- Solve real-world SQL scenarios
+- Improve debugging and query analysis skills
-- Interview-oriented SQL problems
+- Build a permanent SQL revision repository

-## 📂 Repository Structure

-Each day contains 5 SQL problems and their solutions.
+The focus is not only on writing a query that works, but also on understanding **why it works and when the same pattern should be used**.

+---

+# 📅 Challenge Structure

+The challenge is divided into weeks.

+Each week contains **7 days**.

 text
-100-days-sql/
-│
-├── Week_01/
-│   ├── Day_01.sql
-│   ├── Day_02.sql
-│   ├── Day_03.sql
-│   ├── Day_04.sql
-│   ├── Day_05.sql
-│   └── Day_06.sql
-│   ├── Day_07.sql
-│
-├── Week_02/
-│   ├── Day_08.sql
-│   ├── Day_09.sql
-│   ├── Day_10.sql
-│   ├── Day_11.sql
-│   └── Day_12.sql
-│
-├── Week_03/
-│   └── ...
-│
-├── Week_04/
-│   └── ...
-│
-└── README.md
-└── README.md# 🚀 100 Days of SQL
+100 Days
-│
-└── README.md
+   ↓
+15 Weeks
+   ↓
+5 SQL Problems Every Day
+   ↓
+500 SQL Problems